 Don returned to the Lions in 2001 and did well, going 2-2 with two saves and a 1.64 ERA in limited action.

 Taiwan, take three

 Don's last baseball stop was the place of some of his greatest successes, Taiwan.
 He returned for a third go-around in 2004, at age 36/37.
 He was 4-5 with a 3.75 ERA for the Lions.
-In the 2004 Taiwan Series, he was 1-1 with a 5.40 ERA as the Lions took home the title.
+In the 2004 Taiwan Series, he was 1-1 with a 5.40 ERA as the Lions fell to the Sinon Bulls.

 Lemon was 36-32 with four saves and a 2.53 ERA in six seasons in the CPBL, 3-7 with a save and a 3.91 ERA in one season in Japan and 30-33 with five saves and a 4.58 ERA in the minor leagues.